LaraBug/LaraBug/.github/README.md

 composer require larabug/larabug
 ```

-Then publish the config and migration file of the package using artisan.
+Then publish the config and migration file of the package using the vendor publish command.
 ```bash
 php artisan vendor:publish --provider="LaraBug\ServiceProvider"
 ```
 And adjust config file (`config/larabug.php`) with your desired settings.

 Note: by default only production environments will report errors.
-To modify this edit your larabug configuration.
+To modify this edit your LaraBug configuration.

 ## Installation on lumen
 You can install the package through Composer.